iAbhishek91/aws-as-code/docs/NETWORKING/01-VPC.md

 - To choose availability zone for your EC2 instance associate it with a subnet.
 The instance will be launched in the same availability zone same as the subnet.
 - Rule of thumb, when you create a subnet, there should be at least one public network and another private network.
 The public subnet exposes the proxy server or webserver and database or backend is in private network.

+## Internet Gateway

+- Internet Gateway allows subnet to communicate with Internet.
+- In case a subnet is not associated with internet gateway, the subnet is treated as a private subnet.
+- to make a subnet public we associate 0.0.0.0/0 to internet gateway.

+## NAT Gateway

+- NAT gateway allows subnet to communicate with Internet, however its only one way.
+- Request generated from internet are not passed on to NAT subnet.
+- NAT is used in conjunction with private subnet where subnet wants to get patches or security updates from internet.

 ## Security

 Security in side VPC is provided by two concepts "Security Group" and "NACLs"